Updated: 12/11/2022

 • summary

-• Diagnosis is multifaceted with elevated inflammatory markers, radiographic changes around the prosthesis and aspiration results all assisting with diagnosis.
+• Diagnosis is multifaceted and includes elevated inflammatory markers, radiographic changes around the prosthesis, and aspiration results

 • Epidemiology